cucapra/latte/web/content/_index.md

 Here's a tentative schedule for the two days of the workshop.
 All times are in San Diego time (US Pacific).

+Talks in the sessions are 7 minutes, each with 1 minute of short clarification questions.
+Each session will have 6 minutes of shared discussion time directed toward all the authors in a given session.

 ### Saturday, April 27

 | Time (Pacific) | Event |